 FRIARS.
-An order of religious persons, of whom there were four principal branches, viz.: (1) Minors, Grey Friars, or Franciscans; (2) Augustines; (3) Dominicans, or Black Friars; (4) White Friars, or Carmelites, from whom the rest descend.
+An order of religious persons, of whom there were four principal branches, viz.: (1) Minors, Grey Friars, or Franciscans; (2) Augustines; (3) Dominicans, or Black tents more particularly.
+Kalwin Business

+FRESH.
+Immediate; recent; following with- Friars; (4) White Friars, or Carmelites, from whom the rest descend.
 Wharton.

 FRIBURGH.
 (Also, Frithborg, Frithborgh, Friborg, Froborg, and Freoburgh.)
 (Sax.)
 A kind of frank-pledge whereby the principal men were bound for themselves and servants.
 Fleta, lib.
-1. cap.
-47. Cowell says it is the same as frankpledge.
+1, cap.
+47. Cowell says it is the same as frank-pledge.

 FRIBUSCULUM.
-In the civil law, a temporary separation between husband and wife, caused by a quarrel or estrangement, but not amounting to a divorce, because not accompanied with an intention to dissolve the marriage.
+In the civil law.
+A temporary separation between husband and wife, caused by a quarrel or estrangement, but not amounting to a divorce, because not accompanied with an intention to dissolve the marriage.

 FRIDBORG, FRITHBORG.
-Frank-pledge, Cowell.
+Frank-pledge.
+Cowell.
 Security for the peace.
 Spelman.

 FRIDHBURGUS.
-In old English law, a kind of frank-pledge, by which the lords or principal men were made responsible for their dependents or servants.
+In old English law.
+A kind of frank-pledge, by which the lords or principal men were made responsible for their dependents or servants.
 Bract. fol.
 124b.